DanielLMcGuire/Phasor/README.md

 > [!NOTE]
 >
-> While everything (ISA, STDLIB, Phasor Language, Pulsar Language, VM, and the C API, not to mention CLIs) is standardized, it's a lot to manage, for that reason I don't think this project will be much more than a learning experience for me.
+> While everything (AST, ISA, stdlib, both languages, VM, C API, not to mention CLIs) is standardized, it's a lot to manage, for that reason I don't think this project will be much more than a learning experience for me.
 >
 > I have used this in actual projects, security researching on embedded devices [see here](https://github.com/DanielLMcGuire/XboxSeries), and more.
 So it's not like I wouldn't recommend it, just that I cannot make any actual promises for the future.
+I will keep it usable however, and support will never drop for the latest version.

 ---